terazus/curated-tools/new_python_project.md

 - [Conclusion](#conclusion)

 ## Introduction
 Welcome to this tutorial where we will show you how to set up a new python project like a professional.
-Although this tutorial relieson very simple code you need to have basic understanding ofpython and g it commands.
+Although this tutorial relies on very simple code you need to have basic understanding of python and git commands.

 ### Requirements
 - Basic python and command line understanding.